19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (c) has no knowledge that such reliance is unwarranted.

+[23/2008]

 (4) An officer or agent of a society shall not make improper use of any information acquired by virtue of his position as an officer or agent of the society to gain, directly or indirectly, an advantage for himself or for any other person or to cause detriment to the society.

+[23/2008]

-(5) Any member of the committee of management of a society who contravenes subsection (1), or any officer or agent of a society who contravenes subsection (4), shall be —
+(5) Any member of the committee of management of a society who contravenes subsection (1), or any officer or agent of a society who contravenes subsection (4) —

-(a) liable to the society for any profit made by him or for any damage suffered by the society as a result of such contravention; and
+(a) shall be liable to the society for any profit made by him or for any damage suffered by the society as a result of such contravention; and

-(b) guilty of an offence and liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.
+(b) shall be guilty of an offence and liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

+[23/2008]

 (6) Where the committee of management of a society has appointed a person as a manager to administer and manage the affairs of the society, the appointment shall not absolve the committee of management from its responsibility for the proper direction of the affairs of the society.

+[23/2008]

 (7) In this section, unless the context otherwise requires —